D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Related Work

-\textbf{Deep convolutional coding.} Convolutional coding has been widely studied in image restoration~\cite{gu2015convolutional, deng2020deep, li2018video}.
-Compared with traditional sparse coding methods, convolutional coding is shift-invariant and can flexibly represent the whole image.
-Nevertheless, most existing convolutional coding methods still use hand-crafted sparsity priors~\cite{fu2019jpeg, xu2020limited, sreter2018learned, gao2022multi}, \textit{e.g.}, $\ell_0$-norm or $\ell_1$-norm, instead of learning complex priors from data, without exploiting the learning capability of deep neural networks.
-Recently, deep priors of convolutional coding have been integrated into deep unfolding methods.
-Wang \textit{et al.}~\cite{wang2020model} designed an interpretable deep network for rain removal.
-Zheng \textit{et al.}~\cite{zheng2021deep} proposed a deep convolutional dictionary learning framework for denoising.
-However, they only target the special cases where the measurement (or degradation) matrix $\bPhi$ in Eq.~(\ref{eq:1}) is identity, \textit{i.e.}, $\bPhi=\mathbf{I}$.
+\textbf{Deep Convolutional Coding.} Convolutional coding has been extensively investigated in the context of image restoration \cite{gu2015convolutional, deng2020deep}.
+In contrast to other general sparse coding techniques, convolutional coding introduces the inductive bias of locality and shift-invariance.
+Nevertheless, most existing convolutional coding methods rely on hand-crafted sparsity priors \cite{fu2019jpeg, xu2020limited, sreter2018learned, gao2022multi}, such as $\ell_0$- and $\ell_1$-regularization, rather than learning rich knowledge from data.
+Recently, there has been an exploration of integrating convolutional coding models into DUNs.
+Wang \textit{et al.}\cite{wang2020model} propose an interpretable deep network for rain removal, while Zheng \textit{et al.}\cite{zheng2021deep} introduce a deep convolutional dictionary learning framework known as DCDicL for denoising.
+However, these methods are specifically designed for scenarios where the measurement (or degradation) matrix $\bPhi$ in Eq.~(\ref{eq:1}) is constrained to be the identity, denoted as $\bPhi=\mathbf{I}_N$, with a focus on suppressing undesired rain streaks and noise.
+Generalizing these approaches to address the solution ambiguity inherent in ill-posed image recovery problems is non-trivial and constitutes a major concern to be tackled by our proposed method.